Microsoft Flight Simulator (2020 video game): Release

 The first people to play Flight Simulator — journalists, bloggers, influencers, and flight simmers — were invited by the developer team to Rainier Flight Service, a flight school in Renton, Washington.
 Attendees also flew post-gameplay in a real Cessna aircraft with Justin Fancher, Rainier's flight instructor.
 On July 13, 2020, Microsoft began accepting preorders, and on August 18, 2020, Flight Simulator became available for the PC.
 The company said the game was the largest release in its history, and announced three versions of the title—Standard, Deluxe, and Premium Deluxe—each providing an incremental set of airplanes to fly and additional airports with more detailed scenery and objects.
 In addition to digital licenses from Microsoft Store and Steam, the game is also available on the PC version of the Xbox Game Pass subscription service, allowing for the first one-month play of the Standard version of Flight Simulator for just US$1, as opposed to the normal purchase price of US$69, and at US$3.99 for subsequent months subscriptions.

-At E3 2021, Microsoft announced that the game will be released for Xbox Series X and Series S on July 27, 2021, with undated announcements going back to December 11, 2020.
+At E3 2021, Microsoft announced that the game would be released for Xbox Series X and Series S on July 27, 2021, with undated announcements going back to December 11, 2020.
 Anticipating a wider range of players, Microsoft made several modifications in order to make gameplay more accessible, like adding four more tutorial sequences, diversifying the AI abilities, as well as adding the option of slander floats and skis in aircraft so that it can land anywhere.
 Indeed, the game was released on the platform on time as announced.
 Video game critics were provided a preview of it several days ahead of public release.
 A Microsoft spokesperson stated that plans for its release on Xbox One will be discussed sometime in 2021, although Microsoft stated that the Series X version of the game would be playable on Xbox One via Xbox Cloud Gaming in 2022.
 It was later released on Xbox One and Cloud Gaming on March 1, the latter allowing gameplay on smartphones, tablets, and PCs with lower-than-required specifications.
 Bluetooth and Xbox Wireless Controllers are also supported with the Cloud.

 The game is available for purchase worldwide, except for China; although some aspiring Chinese players are finding ways to purchase it via Steam and the Microsoft Store.
 Microsoft did not explain why it is unavailable in China, but it has been suggested by the South China Morning Post that it could be an "approval issue", a lack of Internet capacity for the Azure data services to "keep it running smoothly", or because of the high quality of the mapping data used "that would potentially bring up a lot of issues with the content for Chinese regulators".